 Experience is the reward of the adventures of full-time RVing.

 When the new accelerator pedal assembly failed AGAIN driving down the Appalachian Mountains (why is it always coming down the biggest mountain ranges in the country?
 And WHY am *I* always driving??), we now know, after we’re done swearing (or y’know, after I’m done swearing), to reach under the accelerator pedal with our right foot and pull up.
 That allows the engine break to engage.

 Yes, experience rules.
-The SECOND time we had that assembly replaced in the south, I told them they had installed it wrong.
+The SECOND time we had that accelerator pedal assembly replaced at the Freightliner facility in South Carolina (that’s right, it failed TWICE), I went and checked their work.
+I had to tell a grizzled white-beard tech dude that they had installed it wrong.
 Again.
 The pedal was further than my long legs could reach with the seat pulled all the way up (and I’m 5’9″, all leg), and the brake pedal was too close, far from the same plane as the accelerator pedal.
 The last time that happened I had a very scary ride until we got back to the service center — and then we were back on the hamster wheel trying to get them to fit us into the schedule so they could fix their flawed installation.
-The seasoned, white-bearded technician argued with me in his southern drawl — “Look woman, ain’t no other way to install it!”
+The seasoned, Santa-esque technician argued with me in his southern drawl — “Look woman, ain’t no other way to install it!”
 I made him look at the assembly until he found a sliding adjustment nut.
 When he saw I was right, he re-installed it correctly.
 Don’t argue with a coach driver on her second accelerator pedal installation!